Junhao42/Image-text-segmentation-OCRs/README.md

 - OCR limpieza entrenamiento.ipynb: whith the classification model and the preprocessing process
 - OCR segmentacion prediccion.ipynb: which contains the segmentation process

-The CNN model does not need to be trained again from scratch, there's already a functional pretrained CNN in the _"models"_ folder that only needs to be loaded into the "OCR segmentacion prediccion.ipynb" notebook.
+It is highly recommended to save the CNN model once it's trained.
+So the notebook _"OCR limpieza entrenamiento.ipynb"_ does not need to be executed again from scratch, so a functional pretrained CNN only needs to be loaded into the "OCR segmentacion prediccion.ipynb" notebook.
+Due to file sizes, we have not been able to upload our pretrained model into this repository.

 ## Data (examples used)